Are Gutter Guards Worth Installing?

 Do Gutter Guards Reduce Cleaning Frequency?

-Gutter guards reduce cleaning frequency because homes with guards typically need one cleaning per year versus two to four without guards.
-That equals a 50–75% reduction in maintenance.
+Homes with guards typically need one cleaning per year instead of two to four.
+This represents a 50–75% reduction in maintenance needs.

 How Can Gutter Guards Improve Gutter System Lifespan?

-Gutter guards improve gutter system lifespan by preventing standing water that causes corrosion and sagging.
-Aluminum or steel gutter systems can last 5–10 years longer with guards installed.
+Gutter guards prevent standing water, which reduces corrosion and sagging.
+Steel and aluminum systems can last 5–10 years longer with guards installed.

 Can Gutter Guards Protect Against Pest Infestations?